Exact distinguishability between real-valued and complex-valued Haar random quantum states: Introduction

 Interestingly, many ARS are constructed solely from real-valued quantum states~\cite{BS19,Aar+23,GB23,JMW24,CSBH25}.
 These constitute ensembles of real-valued quantum states for which sampling a polynomial number of copies of a state approximates sampling the same number of copies of a state from the Haar measure on the unitary group.
 Beyond cryptographic applications, such constructions have also been used to show that there is no efficient procedure to test whether a generic state requires complex numbers to be expressed in the standard formalism~\cite{HBK24}, this is quantified by the imaginarity of the state and has been studied in the context of quantum resource theories~\cite{HG18,Wu+21,Xue+21}.

 In order for an \(\varepsilon\)-approximate state \(t\)-design to capture well a Haar random sample, its approximation parameter \(\varepsilon\) should be as small as possible.
 Now, whilst real-valued quantum theory can sometimes be as powerful as its complex counterpart, for instance in computation~\cite{Shi03}, it has been shown that it is insufficient to describe all the phenomena we observe~\cite{Ren+21}.
-We may thus wonder \begin{quote}
+This leads to the very natural question \begin{quote}

 \end{quote} If answered positively, this would also imply fundamental limitations on their various applications such as the performance of real-valued ARS.